digipower-academy/preparatory-protocols/Getting data from Twitter.md

 11. At the right, you have access to the button 'Download archive'.
 Press Download archive and you will the estimated size of your data

-12. Click again on Download archive and save your zip file on your computer under the filename twitter-YYYY-DD-YY.zip
+12. Click again on Download archive and save your zip file on your computer.

+## Troubleshooting

+If you have any questions or problems you can contact us via workshop@hestia.ai